New measures to lift veil on banks' capital ratios

-"We remain skeptical that banks across a wide variety of jurisdictions (Europe, U.S. and Asia) and accounting regimes ... are in a position to meet the requirements," he said, adding that the increased links between governments and rescued banks could "put a limit to what authorities may deem to be the appropriate level of disclosure to investors".
+"We remain sceptical that banks across a wide variety of jurisdictions (Europe, U.S. and Asia) and accounting regimes ... are in a position to meet the requirements," he said, adding that the increased links between governments and rescued banks could "put a limit to what authorities may deem to be the appropriate level of disclosure to investors".

 Crispin Southgate, a taskforce member and director of Institutional Investment Advisors, has high hopes for banks' voluntary adoption, nonetheless.

 Banks were consulted and were "very responsive", he said.

 "This report is setting a marker for some very high standards, which we hope banks will reach for ...
 We don't want banks to wait for new rules."

 - iPhone comes out of a 'bygone era', reviewers hail bigger handset